 What to Expect

-Electrolysis takes a more exact and methodical approach.
-Instead of relying on a beam of light to reach the depths of the hair follicle, a technician inserts a needle into each hair follicle.
+The main difference between electrolysis and laser, is that electrolysis takes a more exact and methodical approach.
+Instead of relying on a beam of light to reach the depths of the hair follicle, a technician inserts a needle directly into each hair follicle.
 Then, a low level zap of electricity is sent through the needle to destroy the growth point of the strand of hair.
 The process is repeated for every individual hair follicle, one by one, until the desired area is completed.

-There aren’t any exclusions for electrolysis on the basis of skin and hair pigmentation.
+There aren’t any exclusions for electrolysis on the basis of skin and hair pigmentation, which makes it an option available to people of all skin tones and hair colors.
 If the technician can see the hair, they can destroy it since the type of heat used, electric, isn’t dependent on pigmentation as a catalyst.

 What to Expect

 Despite its painstaking attention to each individual follicle, the problem of the hair growth cycles still means that multiple sessions are required to make sure the follicle roots are being destroyed at the right time.
-Compared to laser and IPL, you can expect to need more sessions in order to rid yourself of regrowth for good.
-Instead of 6-12, electrolysis is a commitment of 12-15 sessions on average.
+Compared to laser and IPL, you can expect to need more sessions in order to achieve permanent hair removal.
+Instead of 6-12 laser sessions, electrolysis requires a commitment of 12-15 sessions on average.